 My specific job:

-Additional features are going to be released soon such as spot Instances and troubleshooting analytics.
+Additional features are going to be released soon, including spot instances and troubleshooting analytics.

 Having managed and worked on AWS EMR clusters and had this early look at Altus, here is how I’d compare Altus to AWS EMR on a scale of Good, Better, and Best:

 |Ease of Use||Best – UI/CLI is solely focused on the workload as opposed to being a general UI/CLI.||Better – functional UI and CLI.|

 |Cluster Start Performance||Good – both use pre-baked AMIs so Altus “feels” about the same as EMR and the underlying primitives are the same.|

 |Troubleshooting||Better – provides CM which is a fantastic troubleshooting tool and provides log evacuation.
 Cloudera also provided a sneak peak of the next set of features in this area and it looked very interesting.||Good – EMR has a basic management tool which provides links to the various UIs and allows for s3 log evacuation|

 |Scaling||N/A – cluster size is fixed.
 I am confident more is coming here.||Best – allows many different scaling configurations both automatic and manual|

 |Security||Good – same as EMR today.
 Security is a core part of Cloudera’s traditional offering, so I’d expect more to be coming and with CM they already have the automation to do the hard bits.||Good – coarse grained but strong security.|

 |Breadth||Better – right now they only provide access to a subset of services like Hive, Spark (1,2), and MR but this will expand given the strength and breadth of Cloudera’s Hadoop distribution.||Better – AWS’s distribution of Impala is far out of date, but they ship Spark 2 along with Hive, Hue, HBase etc and these are up to date.|